 Try to get into the habit of keeping a list of everyone you have been in close contact with.
 This will be really important for containing the spread of the virus if you test positive for COVID-19.

 A contact is defined as:

 - A person who has been coughed on within one metre by someone else

 - A person who has had skin-to-skin physical contact with someone else

-- A person who has been within 2 metres (with face-to-face contact), for 15 minutes or longer, with someone else.
+- A person who has been within two metres of someone for more than 15 minutes (either as a one-off contact, or added up together over one day)

 If you are a student, it’s also important that you keep your location details on the Personal Information Portlet in Liverpool Life up to date.
 This will help us to plan the provision of services and understand when you have moved into your term-time address.

 Remember that attitudes to COVID safety can vary from person to person.
 Some members of our community have higher levels of risk from COVID-19 than others so it is important to be respectful and take the necessary precautions to ensure everybody’s safety.